ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part01.md

 <p></p>
 <br>

-<strong>Rinse and repeat for each SD Card or USB flash stick. </strong>
+<strong>Rinse and repeat for each SD Card or USB flash stick.</strong>
 <p></p>
 <br>

+- If all went well you should have 3 Pi 4B's with Ubuntu installed

 ### Conclusion